Dr Kelly Johnson

 Biography

-My research addresses domestic abuse and sexual violence, policing, justice, and feminist sociolegal studies.
+My research addresses domestic abuse and sexual violence, policing, justice, and feminist theory.

-I have research expertise in policing responses to domestic and sexual violence, victim-survivors, criminal and procedural justice, and understanding emerging forms of abuse such as cyberflashing and image-based sexual abuse.
-My work involves a range of qualitative and mixed methods, including police ethnography, data and case file analysis, and working closely with victims of abuse, for example via interviews or expert by experience panel consultations.
+I have research expertise in policing responses to domestic and sexual violence, victim-survivors, criminal and procedural justice, feminist conceptualisations of harm and justice, and understanding emerging forms of abuse, such as cyberflashing and image-based sexual abuse.
+My work involves a range of qualitative and mixed methods, including police ethnography, data and case file analysis, and working closely with victim-survivors of abuse, for example via interviews or expert by experience panel consultations.

 I am passionate about academic research being collaborative, engaged and impactful, and used to develop new ways of thinking and doing that centre lived experience and generate positive social change.
-I have collaborated and consulted extensively with statutory organisations such as the Home Office, the College of Policing, the National Police Chiefs Council, the Law Commission (E&W), and several police forces, as well as with victim support services and private technology companies to advance research and innovation in responses to violence and abuse.
+I have worked with statutory organisations such as the Home Office, the College of Policing, the National Police Chiefs Council, the Law Commission, and several police forces, as well as with victim support services and private technology companies to advance research and innovation in responses to violence and abuse.

 Most recently, I led a large team of academics on an applied research project: embedding procedural justice for victim-survivors into policing responses to sexual violence.
-This work formed part of Operation Soteria - a Home Office-funded initiative involving collaboration between police forces and several academic teams, led by Professors Katrin Hohl and Betsy Stanko, seeking to improve the policing of rape and serious sexual offences in England and Wales.
+This work formed part of Operation Soteria - a Home Office-funded initiative involving a cross-institutional collaboration between academics, police forces and other key stakeholders, seeking to improve the policing of rape and serious sexual offences in England and Wales.
+In this context, our team created new approaches and frameworks for understanding and operationalising procedural justice for vicitm-survivors, which are now being used in police training and as part of the new National Operating Model for investigating sexual violence by all police forces in England and Wales.

 Outside of the academy, I have worked with several third-sector domestic and sexual violence support organisations, including Rape Crisis and Scottish Women’s Aid centres.